smmoosavi/the-newtype/README.md

 ## When to use

-You can use the `Newtype` trait when you want to wrap a type in a newtype and you want the newtype implements **ALL** of the newtype-supported traits of the wrapped type.
-If you need some of the traits, you should implement them manually and avoid using the `Newtype` trait.
+You can use the `Newtype` trait when you want to wrap a type in a newtype and you want the newtype implements **ALL** the newtype-supported traits of the wrapped type.
+If you need some traits, you should implement them manually and avoid using the `Newtype` trait.

 ## Drawbacks